sushant1212/Deep-Learning-Notes/DL/hyperparameter_tuning.md

 </p>
 Advantages:
 * Speeds up training
-* For un-normalised data, we must use smaller learning rate thus it will take longer to converge.
+* For un-normalized data, we must use smaller learning rate thus it will take longer to converge.

 #### Vanishing/Exploding Gradients:
 <p>If we have a very deep network, when we calculate the gradients for back prop, from chain rule, we get the gradients to be the multiplication of all the derivative terms from the layers ahead.
 If there are many gradients smaller than 1 then the product becomes very small and in turn a very small update(after multiplying with a small learning rate) is done to the weight.
 Thus there is no significant change to the weights and thus the gradient descent does not learn anything.
 Similarly, gradient explodes when the values are greater than 1 and thus causing gradient descent to not converge.</p>